 What Can You Do?

 If you or a loved one has been misdiagnosed with a heart attack do not hesitate to call us.
-The attorneys at Domnick Cunningham & Whalen are experienced and knowledgeable in medical misdiagnosis cases and are here to advise you through any legal processes.
+The attorneys at Domnick Cunningham & Yaffa are experienced and knowledgeable in medical misdiagnosis cases and are here to advise you through any legal processes.
 Call to schedule your free consultation with a medical malpractice lawyer today!